Microsoft employees call for end to ICE contract in letter to CEO Satya Nadella

 Few images or sounds from the detention facilities where children are being held have emerged, but on Monday, Propublica published the first bit of audio that demonstrates what it sounds like when a young girl is separated from her father at the border that quickly vent viral and crashed the nonprofit news organization’s website.

 “As the people who build the technologies that Microsoft profits from, we refuse to be complicit,” the letter reads.
-“We are part of a growing movement, comprised of many across the industry who recognize the grave responsibility that those creating powerful technology have to ensure what they build is used for good, and not for harm.
+“We are part of a growing movement, comprised of many across the industry who recognize the grave responsibility that those creating powerful technology have to ensure what they build is used for good, and not for harm.”

 The letter also asks Microsoft to enact a policy that states it will not work with companies that violate international human rights laws, and references a January statement from Microsoft that proudly announces the contract.